nodejscn/node-api-cn/cli/node_options_options.md

 added: v8.0.0
 -->

-A space-separated list of command line options. `options...` are interpreted before command line options, so command line options will override or compound after anything in `options...`.
+A space-separated list of command-line options. `options...` are interpreted before command-line options, so command-line options will override or compound after anything in `options...`.
 Node.js will exit with an error if an option that is not allowed in the environment is used, such as `-p` or a script file.

-In case an option value happens to contain a space (for example a path listed in `--require`), it must be escaped using double quotes.
-For example:
+If an option value contains a space, it can be escaped using double quotes:

 ```bash
 NODE_OPTIONS='--require "./my path/file.js"'
 ```

-A singleton flag passed as a command line option will override the same flag passed into `NODE_OPTIONS`:
+A singleton flag passed as a command-line option will override the same flag passed into `NODE_OPTIONS`:

 ```bash